-Fitting a pickup to your acoustic allows you to amplify your playing without perching in front of a microphone.
+Fitting a pickup to your acoustic guitar allows you to amplify your playing without perching in front of a microphone.
 Broadly speaking, there are three options: the under-saddle piezo (which you’ll find built in to most mid-price electro-acoustics), soundboard transducer and soundhole pickup.

 Each type of pickup offers a different tone, so experiment to see which suits your style of playing best – over the next few pages, we'll suggest some of our favourites…